2017 UCF Knights football team: No. 20 Memphis (AAC Championship)

-Peach Bowl: Auburn
+Vs. No. 7 Auburn (Peach Bowl)

 The No. 12 Knights, as the highest ranked Group of Five conference champion, were given an automatic bid to play in a New Year's Six bowl, traveling up to Atlanta to play in the Peach Bowl at Mercedes-Benz Stadium.
 The Knights were matched up against the No. 7 Auburn Tigers (10–3), the SEC West champion and 10.5 point favorite.
 For the Tigers, this would be their second of three consecutive games at Mercedes-Benz Stadium, following their 28–7 loss to Georgia in the 2017 SEC Championship Game, while being scheduled to open their 2018 season against the Washington Huskies in the Chick-fil-A Kickoff Game.

 The high-powered UCF offense got off to a shaky start, but superb defensive play kept the Knights in the game during the first half.
 A mishandled snap was fumbled by quarterback McKenzie Milton and recovered by Auburn, which led to a Tigers field goal and a 3–0 lead.
 Jarrett Stidham then led Auburn on a 14-play, 45-yard drive to the UCF 36 line.
 Daniel Carlson missed a 53-yard field goal attempt, and the score remained 3–0.
 Milton, with two long quarterback runs, put the Knights in field goal range, and the score was tied 3–3 partway through the second quarter.
 Four play later, Stidham near midfield, ran up the middle for a 6-yard gain.
 But the ball was punched out of his hands and bounced into the hands of Knights defender Tre Neal.
 Tightroping down the sidelines, Neal returned the ball 36 yards to the Auburn 21 yard line.
 Two plays later, McKenzie Milton scored the game's first touchdown, on an 18-yard quarterback run.
 Milton's passing numbers were thus far unimpressive, finishing the first half only 3-of-17 for 30 yards.
 But Milton's 83 yards rushing, coupled with five first half sacks by the Knights defense, gave UCF a 13–6 halftime lead.